indica-mcf/Indica/doc/design.rst

 perform on some data.
 They take physical quantities as arguments and return one or more derived physical quantities as a result.
 It is proposed that these be represented by callable objects of class ``Operation``.
-A base class would be provided, containing some utility methods, which all operators would inherit from.
-The main purpose of these utility methods would be to check that types of arguments are correct and to assemble information on data provenance.
-The class might look something like the UML below.
+A base class is provided, containing some utility methods, which all operators inherit from.
+The main purpose of these utility methods is to check that types of arguments are correct and to assemble information on data provenance.
+The class is represented by the following UML:

 .. uml::